adopted-ember-addons/ember-moment/README.md

     the `ember-classic` branch is in maintenance mode, and will only receive bugfixes
   - Ember Octane+ : >= v9 // the [default](https://github.com/adopted-ember-addons/ember-moment/tree/master) branch

-## Upgrading

-It's advisable to run `ember g ember-moment` between upgrades as dependencies may have been added, removed, or upgraded between releases.
-Please try this, along with clearing `node_modules` and `bower_components` before reporting issues after upgrading.

 ## Usage